 Vigilantism: One study by Dr. Jill Levenson has noted 10% of registrants have been physically assaulted, 18% have

-property damage .
-Added costs would include insurance and liability rates, law enforcement expenses, and
+damage .
+Added costs would include insurance and liability rates, law enforcement expenses, and treatment for

-Recent surveys of employers have determined less than 1% would ever consider hiring a “violent” felon .
+surveys of employers have determined less than 1% would ever consider hiring a “violent” felon .
 Thus, the

 probability of a registrant dependant on the state welfare system could be fairly deduced as reasonably high.
 As a

 consequence, registrants are less likely to pay taxes, court costs associated with litigation, and add to the support of a

 household, including child support, leaving the welfare system to pick up the slack.
 Thus, each offender would be

 allotted $82 monthly ($984 annually) on average for food stamps or $1 per meal .
-The cost of each eligible
+The cost of each eligible person

-increase from 2008 .
-Thus, the annual cost per offender (or affected family member) in the welfare system is at
+2008 .
+Thus, the annual cost per offender (or affected family member) in the welfare system is at least $9120, not